onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The degree to which we exploit synergy is the degree to which we shall prosper

 A new kind of Self-Correcting Authority

-close the niche for psychopathy at scale
-Closing the sociopathic niche

 we can pass The Great Filter